fabian-almiron/master-dashboard-simple/README.md

 1. **Access Master Dashboard** → Click "Create New Website"
 2. **Fill in Details**: Website name, owner info, template selection
 3. **One-Click Deploy** → System automatically:
-   - Creates new site record in shared database
-   - Creates Vercel project with proper environment variables
+   - Creates Bitbucket repository with complete code
-   - Deploys CMS instance with unique `CMS_SITE_ID`
-   - Initializes default content and templates
+   - Creates Vercel project and deploys independently
+   - Each website is completely self-contained

-### Multi-Tenant Architecture
+### Independent Architecture
-- **Shared Database**: All CMS instances use one Supabase database
-- **Data Isolation**: Each site filters data by unique `site_id`
-- **Cost Effective**: No need for separate databases per site
-- **Scalable**: Handle hundreds of sites efficiently
+- **Standalone Websites**: Each deployment is completely independent
+- **No Shared Dependencies**: No complex multi-tenant database setup
+- **Simple & Reliable**: Each site has its own repository and deployment
+- **Easy to Manage**: Standard web deployment workflow

 ## 📦 Deployment